Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Relative and Non-compact TQFTs

+An object $X \in \CC$ is said $m$-dualizable if it lies in a sub-$n$-category with duals up to level $m$.
+It is called fully dualizable if it is $n$-dualizable. \end{mydef}

-There are multiple notions of dualizability, or adjunctibility, for morphisms (and higher morphisms) in $\CC$.\\ Following \cite{LurieCob} where one often assumes $\CC$ to have duals, one defines: \begin{mydef} A $k$-morphism $f$ of $\CC$ is said $m$-dualizable if it lies in a sub-$n$-category with duals up to level $m+k$.
-It is called fully dualizable if it is $n-k$-dualizable. \end{mydef} Following \cite{JFS} one gets a few more notions.
-For simplicity we focus on 1-morphisms. \begin{mydef} A $1$-morphism $f:X \to Y$ of $\CC$ is said $m$-oplax-dualizable if it is $m$-dualizable as an object $(X,Y,f)$ of $\CC^\to$.
-It is said $m$-lax-dualizable if it is $m$-dualizable as an object of $\CC^\downarrow$. \end{mydef} \begin{mydef} A $k$-morphism $f$ is said to be left (resp. right) adjunctible if it has a left (resp. right) adjoint, and adjunctible if it has arbitrary left and right adjoints ($(f^L)^L$, $(f^R)^R$ and so on...).
-It is said to be $m$-times (resp. left, right) adjunctible if it is $m-1$-times (resp. left, right) adjunctible and every unit/counit witnessing this are themselves (resp. left, right) adjunctible.
+There are multiple notions of dualizability, or adjunctibility, for morphisms and higher morphisms in $\CC$.
+Following \cite{LurieCob} one defines: \begin{mydef} A $k$-morphism $f$ of $\CC$ is said\emph{ $m$-dualizable} if it lies in a sub-$n$-category with duals up to level $m+k$.
+It is called \emph{fully dualizable} if it is $(n-k)$-dualizable. \end{mydef} Following \cite{JFS} one gets a few more notions.
+For simplicity we focus on 1-morphisms. \begin{mydef} A $1$-morphism $f:X \to Y$ of $\CC$ is said \emph{$m$-oplax-dualizable} if it is $m$-dualizable as an object $f^\flat$ of $\CC^\to$.
+It is said \emph{$m$-lax-dualizable} if it is $m$-dualizable as an object of $\CC^\downarrow$, where $\CC^\downarrow$ is the category of lax arrows defined in \cite[Definition 5.14]{JFS}. \end{mydef} \begin{mydef} A $k$-morphism $f$ is said to be \emph{left} (resp. \emph{right}) \emph{adjunctible} if it has a left (resp. right) adjoint, and \emph{adjunctible} if it has arbitrary left and right adjoints ($(f^L)^L$, $(f^R)^R$ and so on...).
+It is said to be \emph{$m$-times} (resp. \emph{left}, \emph{right}) \emph{adjunctible} if it is $m-1$-times (resp. left, right) adjunctible and every unit/counit witnessing this are themselves (resp. left, right) adjunctible.
 We sometimes abbreviate $m$-times adjunctible as $m$-adjunctible. \end{mydef}

-Note that being (left, right) adjunctible is only a condition on the morphism while being (lax, oplax) dualizable is also a condition on its source and target. \begin{myth}[\mbox{\cite[Theorem 7.6]{JFS}}] A 1-morphism $f:X \to Y$ of $\CC$ is $m$-oplax-dualizable if and only if $X$ and $Y$ are both $m$-dualizable and $f$ is $m$-times right adjunctible.\\ Similarly, it is $m$-lax-dualizable if and only if $X$ and $Y$ are both $m$-dualizable and $f$ is $m$-times left adjunctible. \end{myth} Similarly, a 1-morphism $f:X \to Y$ is $m$-dualizable if and only if it is $m$-times adjunctible and its source and targets are $m+1$-dualizable.
-Indeed we only have to check that the subcategory generated by the dualizability data of $f$, $X$ and $Y$ still has duals up to level $m+1$.
-Put differently, that the various compositions of adjunctible morphisms stays adjunctible.
+Note that being (left, right) adjunctible is only a condition on the morphism while being (lax, oplax) dualizable is also a condition on its source and target. \begin{myth}[Theorem 7.6 in \cite{JFS}] A 1-morphism $f:X \to Y$ of $\CC$ is $m$-oplax-dualizable if and only if $X$ and $Y$ are both $m$-dualizable and $f$ is $m$-times right adjunctible.

+Similarly, it is $m$-lax-dualizable if and only if $X$ and $Y$ are both $m$-dualizable and $f$ is $m$-times left adjunctible. \end{myth} Similarly, a 1-morphism $f:X \to Y$ is $m$-dualizable if and only if it is $m$-times adjunctible and its source and targets are $m+1$-dualizable.